 Export Control and Sanctions Enforcement

-In addition to counseling both domestic and international clients on compliance with U.S. export control and sanctions laws, we represent companies and individuals in regulatory investigations by the Bureau of Industry and Security at the U.S. Department of Commerce, the Office of Foreign Assets Control at the U.S. Department of the Treasury, and the Directorate of Defense Trade Controls at the U.S. Department of State. [insert links to ITC website] We also represent clients in all phases of criminal investigations and prosecutions regarding alleged violations of U.S. export control and sanctions laws.
+In addition to counseling both domestic and international clients on compliance with U.S. export control and sanctions laws, we represent companies and individuals in regulatory investigations by the Bureau of Industry and Security at the U.S. Department of Commerce, the Office of Foreign Assets Control at the U.S. Department of the Treasury, and the Directorate of Defense Trade Controls at the U.S. Department of State.
+We also represent clients in all phases of criminal investigations and prosecutions regarding alleged violations of U.S. export control and sanctions laws.
 In this regard, our lawyers have overseen DOJ’s national enforcement of U.S. export control and sanctions laws, served as a State Department appointed monitor of a consent agreement, and have been selected by the State Department to conduct independent reviews.

 We conduct internal investigations regarding insider threats, the theft of proprietary intellectual property or sensitive information benefiting a foreign government or entity (economic espionage), the spillage or potential compromise of classified information, and possible violations of U.S. export control and sanctions laws.
 In economic espionage cases where the Department of Justice has initiated a criminal investigation or prosecution, we assist cooperative victim companies by working to obtain protective orders and other measures to protect against the further compromise of intellectual property or reputational harm.